 Not surprisingly, the railways of many other countries quickly developed their own TPO network.
 Although items with foreign railway postmarks are less easy to come by, they give us the opportunity to collect and specialise in a whole new range of interesting material.
 Each country tells its own story.

-A further development was the introduction of the Railway Sub Office (RSO), which was a normal post office offering full postal facilities and manned by Post Office staff, but which sent bags of mail directly to a TPO (and received sorted bags directly from a TPO) rather than to and from its own Head Office.
+A further development was the introduction of the Railway Sub Office (RSO), which was a sub post office capable of sorting mail, but which may or may not have provided a full range of postal facilities.
+A Railway Sub Office was manned by Post Office staff, and sent bags of mail directly to a TPO (and received sorted bags directly from a TPO) rather than sending them to (and receiving them from) its own Head Office.
 Most RSOs were not located at (and sometimes not even near) a railway station.
 RSO postmarks are also very collectible.